DecisionsDev/decision-intelligence-mcp-server/README.md

     client <-- MCP/HTTP --> server2("DI MCP Server") -- HTTPS --> runtime

 ```
+<a id="getting_started"></a>

-## Getting started
+## Getting started with the MCP server
+You can use the MCP server available in the npm registry.
+If you want to develop your own MCP server or contribute to the development, see [Developing the MCP server](#developing).

-The MCP server can be easily ran with `npx` to expose as MCP tools the operations of the last deployed version of all decision services:
+You can run the MCP server with `npx` to expose as MCP tools the operations of the last deployed version of all decision services:

 ```bash
 npx -y di-mcp-server --apikey <APIKEY> --url <RUNTIME_BASE_URL> --transport <TRANSPORT> --runtime <RUNTIME>
 ```

-Where:
+where
-- `APIKEY` is the API key to access the Decision Runtime
+- `APIKEY` is the API key to access the decision runtime.
-- `RUNTIME_BASE_URL` is the base URL of the Decision Runtime REST API.
-Its pattern is: `https://<TENANT_NAME>.decision-prod-us-south.decision.saas.ibm.com/ads/runtime/api/v1` where TENANT_NAME is the name of the tenant
+- `RUNTIME_BASE_URL` is the base URL of the decision runtime REST API.
+Its pattern is: `https://<TENANT_NAME>.decision-prod-us-south.decision.saas.ibm.com/ads/runtime/api/v1` where TENANT_NAME is the name of the tenant.
-- `TRANSPORT` is either `STDIO` (default) or `HTTP`
+- `TRANSPORT` is either `STDIO` (default) or `HTTP`.
-- `RUNTIME` is either `DI` (default value) when using the Decision Runtime of Decision Intelligence or `ADS` when using the Decision Runtime of CP4BA/ADS.
+- `RUNTIME` is either `DI` (default) for using the decision runtime of Decision Intelligence or `ADS` for using the decision runtime of Cloud Pak for Business Automation or Automation Decision Services.

 Example: